 The Smart Houses could use smart devices to make life comfortable at home.
 For instance, the thermostat could be coupled to any weather station for the regulation of temperature in the house efficiently.
 Also, the IoT could be in lighting, security, audio, and another system of your house.
 There could be endless possibilities with each device of your house.

-With the Smart Enterprise group, it may be possible to provide companies with smart inventory tracking, supply chain optimisation, fleet tracking, etc. This, in turn, would provide tremendous gains to enterprises.
+With the Smart Enterprise group, it may be possible to provide companies with smart inventory tracking, supply chain optimization, fleet tracking, etc. This, in turn, would provide tremendous gains to enterprises.

 Effect of IoT Implementation on Data